anton-kravchenko/cypress-selectors/docs/docs/api-reference/types.md

 }
 ```

-This is a utility type that should be used for typing selectors.
+This is a utility type that you should use for typing selectors.
 It extends `Cypress.Chainable` (so it can be used as any other chainer) and adds some internal information to make it possible to specify _child-parent_ relationship by `reference` like the following:

 ```typescript
 class Selectors {